 The Association for Macular Diseases provides support, resources and assistance to individuals with macular disease, their caregivers, and the professional community.

 BCM Families Foundation is a non-profit organization whose mission is to eradicate Blue Cone Monochromacy, a rare genetic x-linked disorder, by supporting the most promising biomedical and scientific research that will lead to a cure.

-Charge Syndrome foundation, Inc. provides support to individuals with CHARGE syndrome and their families; to gather, develop, maintain and distribute information about CHARGE syndrome; and to promote awareness and research regarding its identification, cause and management.
+Charge Syndrome Foundation, Inc. provides support to individuals with CHARGE syndrome and their families; to gather, develop, maintain and distribute information about CHARGE syndrome; and promote awareness and research regarding its identification, cause, and management.

 Children's Glaucoma Foundation is a nonprofit organization dedicated to supporting programs for children with glaucoma.

 FOCUS: For Our Children’s Unique Sight

 FOCUS: For Our Children’s Unique Sight provides information, education, and support to those affected by optic nerve hypoplasia and septo optic dysplasia worldwide.